Table of Contents:

 Corten demo’s tongue-tracking in our original tongue-tracking mode, using an 8-way directional pad.

-Moving across a big screen?
-Use the MouthPad^s ratcheting feature to easily cover greater distances by resetting your range of motion — much like the “ratchet” mechanism of a socket wrench.
+Moving across a big screen or have limited range of motion?
+Easily recalibrate your center or cover greater distances with the MouthPad^s “ratcheting” feature, resetting your range like the ratchet mechanism of a socket wrench.
 To ratchet while in head-tracking mode:

 In both head-tracking and tongue-tracking modes, the tongue is used for gestural inputs such as clicks.
 Most gestures are the same in both modes, with just a few variations, noted below.